Marsh: Riverine wetlands

 Many kinds of marsh occur along the fringes of large rivers.
 The different types are produced by factors such as water level, nutrients, ice scour, and waves.

 Embanked marshlands

 Large tracts of tidal marsh have been embanked and artificially drained.
 They are usually known by the Dutch name of polders.
 In Northern Germany and Scandinavia they are called Marschland, Marsch or marsk; in France marais maritime.
 In the Netherlands and Belgium, they are designated as marine clay districts.
 In East Anglia, a region in the East of England, the embanked marshes are also known as Fens.

 Restoration

-Some areas of the world have already lost 90% of their wetlands, including marshes.
+Some areas have already lost 90% of their wetlands, including marshes.
 They have been drained to create agricultural land or filled to accommodate urban sprawl.
-Restoration is the process of returning marshes to the landscape to replace those lost in the past.
+Restoration is returning marshes to the landscape to replace those lost in the past.
 Restoration can be done on a large scale, such as by allowing rivers to flood naturally in the spring, or on a small scale by returning wetlands to urban landscapes.